antonykorsakov/showcase_oop/README.md

 }
 ```

-⚠️ **Warning (strongly recommended):** ⚠️
+🚨⚠️ **Strongly recommended:** ⚠️🚨

-🚨 **Separate static logic** 🚨 into a dedicated non-static script.
+> **Separate static logic** into a dedicated non-static script.
-Keeping static methods within a non-static class violates the Single Responsibility Principle (SRP) from SOLID and can lead to:
+> Keeping static methods within a non-static class violates the Single Responsibility Principle (SRP) from SOLID and can lead to:
-- Reduced file readability
+> - Reduced file readability
-- Complicated scalability and class maintainability
+> - Complicated scalability and class maintainability
-- May cause unexpected behavior when combined with MonoBehaviour
+> - May cause unexpected behavior when combined with MonoBehaviour

 [jump to Table of Contents](#table-of-contents)